remvn/blog/content/posts/writing-raw-sql-easier-with-pgx-and-sqlc-in-go/index.en.md

 ---
-title: Raw-dogging PostgreSQL with pgx and sqlc in Go
+title: Writing raw SQL easier with pgx and sqlc in Go
 date: "2024-09-25T17:32:18+07:00"
 draft: false
 showComments: true
-description: "Raw-dogging PostgreSQL made easier and less error-prone using the combination of pgx and sqlc in Go"
+description: "Writing raw sql easier and less error-prone using the combination of pgx and sqlc in Go & PostgresSQL"
 tags:
 - golang
 - database
 - postgres
 - sql
+aliases:
+- raw-dogging-postgresql-with-pgx-and-sqlc-in-go
 ---

 ## What is pgx and sqlc?